Phase III IPF Clinical Trials

 - Phase 1: The new treatment is tested in 20 to 80 healthy volunteers, or sometimes in people with the condition to be treated.
 These trials are closely monitored and gather information about how a treatment affects the human body.
 The goal is to figure out how much of a medication the body can handle and what the side effects are.
 Researchers also might look at whether the medication seems to be helping, if the study is done in people with the condition.
 If the medication seems safe and tolerable, it can move to phase 2 trials.

 - Phase 2: The new treatment is tested in up to several hundred people with the condition to be treated.
 Phase 2 studies provide researchers with additional safety data.
 Early data about whether the drug helps or not is also gathered.
 Researchers use these data to decide whether a medication should move on to phase 3 studies.
-Only one-third of medications that are tested in a phase 2 trial will ever move on to phase 3.
+Only about one-third of medications that are tested in a phase 2 trial will ever move on to phase 3.

 - Phase 3: The new treatment is tested in 300-3,000 people with the condition to be treated, and the study lasts for one to four years.
 Researchers design Phase 3 studies to show whether or not a medication helps the people to be treated.
 These studies are known as “pivotal studies” because approval from the United States Food and Drug Administration (FDA) “pivots” on a successful study.
 Phase 3 studies also gather a lot of safety data, particularly about side effects that are rarer or may only be seen after taking a medication for months or years.